faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 ---

-A million thanks to Medium who lays down the rules for us new writers.
-It gives us an <a href="https://medium.com/blog/state-of-medium-c54d1706a9b4" target="_blank" rel="noopener">ad-free platform</a> to write and share our stories—all while paying us to do so.
+A million thanks to Medium.com which lays down the rules for us new writers.
+It gives us an <a href="https://medium.com/blog/state-of-medium-c54d1706a9b4" target="_blank" rel="noopener">ad-free platform</a> on which we write and share our stories—all while paying us to do so.

 We often feel that these rules related to making use of AI tools are against us because Medium asks us to disclose it in our story if we do.

-It seems like we're being branded.
+It seems like we're being singled out.

 But, if you give it some thought, these rules are here to help us become real writers.

-There are no rules if you write on your own website other than those that you will set for yourself to ensure legal compliance.

-So, when we set rules on our own platform, there is indeed nothing wrong with the rules from Medium.
+When we set rules on our own platform, there is indeed nothing wrong with the rules from Medium.

 They are there for valid reasons.